Cal Raleigh Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.19).

+- Royals pitchers combine to surrender 169 total home runs at a rate of 1.3 per game (to rank 24th in the league).

+- The Royals are sending Marsh (0-6) to the mound to make his seventh start of the season.
+He is 0-6 with a 5.56 ERA and 50 strikeouts in 43 2/3 innings pitched.

-- In his last time out on Sunday against the Chicago Cubs, the righty threw eight innings, giving up two earned runs while surrendering five hits.
+- In his most recent appearance -- in relief on Tuesday -- the right-hander threw 5 2/3 innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.